DHTMLX/gantt-docs/data/api/gantt_findcycles.md

 @descr:
 added in version 4.1

-Each element of the *cycles* array is a group of tasks and links which makes a loop.
+Each element of the *cycles* array is a group of tasks and links which make a loop.

 ~~~js
 [